openanalytics/tinytest2JUnit/README.md

 #### Side note on R CMD check

 Since R CMD check also runs the tests, it will fail your CI build at that stage if a test fails.
-Thus not producing any JUnit test report.
+In that case, no JUnit test report will be produced.

-Either perform the test stage before R CMD check or use the `--no-tests` flag. **Warning**, only use the flag if all the tests are covered in your test stage(s).
+For that reason, you need to either perform the test stage before R CMD check or use the `--no-tests` flag.

+**Warning**, only use the flag if all the tests are covered in your test stage(s).
 You do not want to accidentally skip any other testing in your `test/` folder (eg. 'testthat' or plain test files).

 ### Github Actions